 PHO and CSA recommend that written policies be developed to describe reprocessing procedures that reflect the various elements described in this guide.
+As an example, the AOM elements described in this guide.
 As an example, the AOM website has sample reprocessing protocols from MPGs.
 These documents can all be found online.